secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 #### Inbound - offline

-**Bizible:** This is tracked as an _offline_ channel because touchpoints cannot be applied directly via online means, e.g. Drift and PQL handraises
+**Bizible:** This is tracked as an _offline_ channel because touchpoints cannot be applied directly via online means, e.g. Drift and PQL handraises.
+Touchpoints for offline channels are created through our AMM (formerly known as Bizible) campaign sync rules that can be found in this [spreadsheet](https://docs.google.com/spreadsheets/d/1xR2Q7YKskfNaxclnfGOkK8Vi739zdKypQ6GgF9MLG58/edit#gid=92970564).

 | Member Status | Definition | Success |
 | ------------- | ---------- | ------- |